AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/compare-program-effectiveness-with-the-program-analyzer.md

 # Compare Program Effectiveness with the Program Analyzer {#compare-program-effectiveness-with-the-program-analyzer}

-Use the Program Analyzer&nbsp;to identify your most and least effective programs, by comparing program costs, member acquisition, pipeline, and revenue.
+Use the Program Analyzer to identify your most and least effective programs, by comparing program costs, member acquisition, pipeline, and revenue.

 >[!NOTE]
 >